 "That was in the boxes you gave me."

-Emiko thought about this for a moment.
-“You think he hid the notes elsewhere?”
+Emiko pondered the situation at hand.
+"You think he hid the notes elsewhere?"

 Anna searched her mind for the answer.
 "I do remember Papa leaving some boxes with Kato-san."